The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Conclusion

 Alternatively, analytic approximations to the likelihood can be considered once the exact form of the likelihood is known.

-As we have already touched upon the calculation of the moments of our exact likelihood in Sect.~\ref{sec:likelihood_charac}, it is worth thinking about whether an Edgeworth expansion as in \citet{lin2020a} but using cumulants as derived from the known moments instead of estimating them from simulations would be a faster alternative.
+As we have already touched upon the calculation of the moments of our exact likelihood in Sect.~\ref{sec:likelihood_charac}, it is worth thinking about whether an Edgeworth expansion, as in \citet{lin2020a} but using cumulants as derived from the known moments instead of estimating them from simulations, would be a faster alternative.
 This circumvents the need to calculate eigenvalues and reduces the problem to matrix multiplications and traces, which are easier to speed up.
 It would still be required though to set up and calculate large covariance matrices for all pseudo-$a_{\ell m}$ needed for all correlation function estimators employed.
 As it is also possible that quite a few of the higher cumulants need to be calculated to approximate the exact distribution well enough and the Edgeworth expansion comes with other difficulties such as negative likelihoods, it remains to be seen whether this approach would simplify the exact part of the full likelihood.
 Another approximation worth considering could be a Gaussian mixture model which only requires the ability to sample from the distribution that should be parametrized.
 This is possible in the case of the correlation function but the high dimensionality of the problem is again a limiting factor and it is unclear whether the complex likelihood structure could be represented sufficiently.

-Looking at these results from a simulation-based inference point of view, a method that is starting to take off but does require ample and accurate simulations, they can also only be advantageous: learnt likelihoods could be compared to and validated against this exact likelihood on a subset of the parameter space, such that the exact likelihood does not need to be used in actual analyses but could be used as a benchmark and to estimate the reliability of learnt likelihoods before they are used for higher-order or more complicated summary statistics.
-An example of posteriors obtained with a learnt likelihood for two-point functions for a stage-III weak-lensing survey is given in \citet{jeffrey2024a} or \citet{wietersheim-kramsta2024a}.
+Simulation-based inference is a complementary approach to the exact calculations presented in this work.
+The likelihoods learned in simulation-based inference could be compared to and validated against this exact likelihood on a subset of the parameter space, such that the exact likelihood does not need to be used in actual analyses but could be used as a benchmark and to estimate the reliability of learned likelihoods before they are used for higher-order or more complicated summary statistics.
+An example of posteriors obtained with a learned likelihood for two-point functions for a stage-III weak-lensing survey is given in \citet{jeffrey2024a} or \citet{wietersheim-kramsta2024a}.